 Kodak Professional Tri-X disposable camera review: Iconic film in a single-use body

 Using the flash indoors didn’t result in an overpowering result.

 Because of the flash, the camera is usable in a wide variety of shooting scenarios.
-I took a few indoors on a cloudy , and the flash filled things in nicely without being overpowering.
-It handled contrast scenes well, but darker scenes like under the big trees of a botanical garden also look nice.
+I took a few indoors on a day, and the flash filled things in nicely without being overpowering.
+It handled high contrast scenes well, but darker scenes like the big trees of a garden also look nice.

+Kodak Professional Tri-X disposable camera review: Iconic film in a single-use body